rubyforgood/inkind-volunteer/.github/ISSUE_TEMPLATE.md

 -------

-The goal here is to minimize the amount of clarification that a user needs in order to get started on the work, as well as reducing the likelihood that a lengthy PR discsussion about the scope of work ensues.
+The goal here is to minimize the amount of clarification that a user needs in order to get started on the work, as well as reducing the likelihood that a lengthy PR discussion about the scope of work ensues.
 This whole project is volunteer-driven, on both sides, so we want to communicate expectations and needs as clearly as possible up front.